Help & advice

 • Anything wall-hung - basins, vanity units, toilets - create the illusion of a larger bathroom because you free up valuable floor space

 Visit a local bathroom showroom to try out smaller sinks and toilets to gauge their size and suitability.
 Basins can be too small, so finding the right balance is key.
-Adding wall mounted taps or side taps to your sink can help get the most out of the smaller bathroom.
+Choosing wall mounted taps or side taps for your basin can also help get the most out of limited space.

 Combination units that integrate sink, toilet, and storage, as well as corner sinks and toilets might help you use otherwise wasted space.
 Wall hung bar or ladder towel rails, also reduce the amount of space needed and can fit into most nooks and crannies.